AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 ## Step 11: Register the module

- At the same level as the `etc` directory, create a `registration.php` file registers the module.
+ At the same level as the `etc` directory, create a `registration.php` file that registers the module.
 For example:

   ```php
   use \Magento\Framework\Component\ComponentRegistrar;